-- (a) Teams with less than 13 players are ineligible for the year-end tournament and must forfeit their position in the standings.
-All teams next in the standings move up one position. - (b) To be eligible to participate in the year end tournament players must play in a minimum of 10 varsity games or ten junior varsity games.
+(a) Teams with less than 13 players are ineligible for the year-end tournament and must forfeit their position in the standings.
+All teams next in the standings move up one position.

 1003: REFEREES

 - (a) The Referee-in-Chief shall recommend a list of available and qualified on-ice officials to the President and Commissioner who will make the final selection based on location and budget. - (b) The Referee-in-Chief will schedule all on-ice officials for each year-end tournament game. - (c) Every effort should be made to avoid scheduling on-ice officials in games with a team or teams from their home communities. - (d) The League will pay expenses for on-ice officials.